Alexandra-Offei/ALY6015_README/ALY6015_README.md

 ## Overview

-A rigorous treatment of intermediate statistical methods and machine learning in R, applied to real-world datasets including the ISLR College dataset and 130 years of Maine climate data from NOAA.
+A rigorous treatment of intermediate statistical methods and machine learning in R, from linear regression and hypothesis testing through regularisation and nonparametric methods — applied to real-world datasets including 130 years of Maine climate data.

 ---